The Salmon's Spin

 Salmon and Eagle by Wetsuweten artist James Madam

-OVER THE LAST MILLENNIUM, the Wet'suwet'en people of North America's Pacific coast have lived alongside the salmon's masterful management of energy.
-Observing and learning from the salmon, the Wet'suwet'en gained the ecological understanding to preside over the steady enrichment of their land.
-Today, we too have much to learn from the salmon— and from the Wet'suwet'en.
+OVER THE MILLENNIA, the Wet'suwet'en people of North America's Pacific coast have lived alongside the salmon's masterful management of energy.
+Observing and learning from the salmon, the Wet'suwet'en and their ancestors presided over the steady transformation of barren glacial desolation into what is today a biome teeming with life of all kinds.
+We too have much to learn from the salmon— and from the Wet'suwet'en.
 As we shall see, the way in which they patterned their lives upon the salmon’s outward spiral of energy provides a green path forward for us and our modern enterprises.
 Indeed, the geometric pattern that both the Wet'suwet'en and the salmon share, mirrors the energetic pattern by which Earth itself greened.
-This resonance, provides us with the basis for our second Earthen ethic.
-With the help of its lens, we can observe clearly the pattern of systemic ecological depletion that underlies our modern for-profit and not-for-profit enterprises.
-However, far more importantly, the geometry of the second Earthen ethic provides the foundation by which we may structure our enterprises to ensure that they are in fact social and ecological contributors.
+This resonance provides us with the basis for our second Earthen ethic.
+Here, Earth's pattern of energy management, coupled with the Wet'suwet'en example of its cultural implementation, provides the foundation by which we must structure our enterprises to ensure that they are in fact green.

-To begin, let us return once again to our planet's primordial origins and take a closer look at its characteristic pattern of energetic flow.
+To begin, let us return once again to our planet's primordial origins and take a closer look at the particular pattern that characterizes Earth's energetic spirals.

 As we saw in Earth's stellar story, over the last four billion years, the energy of the Sun's relentless blaze coursed through Earth's cycles of geology, ocean and atmosphere.
-Driven by the rigid dictates of thermodynamics and guided by Earth's unique cosmological character, cycles unfurled that ever better dissipated the Sun's energy.
+Driven by the rigid dictates of thermodynamics and guided by Earth's unique cosmological character, Earth's matter was churned by the ever arriving solar energy an the rhythms of Earth's spin, solar orbit and lunar companion.
+Out of these Earthen cycles, systems unfurled that ever better dissipated the Sun's energy.
 Steadily, configurations of matter organically emerged that gathered, stored, then dispersed energy ever outwards towards equilibrium.⁶⁶

 A batch Pacific Salmon roe consists of 2000-5200 eggs.
 Over the course of 3-7 years, the salmon hatch, migrate to the ocean, feed, grow to full size, stop eating and return home to lay their eggs.
 As members of each batch are caught or die along their journey, the marine nutrients accumulated in their bodies are dispersed to the river ecosystem.
 This return is in excess of what was originally absorbed during their time in the river.